Telogen EffluviumPhysical or Physiological stress can cause hair to enter into a state of Telogen Effluvium

 Telogen Effluvium Solutions:

 The Postiche Lite Hair Volumiser is the most obvious solution for this type of hair loss, it does not put any tension onto your own hair and is perfect for overcoming the sudden effects of this type of hair loss.
+Other options are the Rapture Extensions.

 For chronic Telogen Effluvium conditions a custom made hairpiece may be required, but this could easily be discussed and agreed in a free consultation.